Walmart Deals for Days: The best deals at the Walmart Black Friday sale to shop today

 If you're shopping Walmart's early Black Friday sale today, start here.
 Walmart's early Black Friday deals event, Deals for Days, is on now.
 The retailer is offering deep discounts on a variety of must-have items, including Apple Watches, Samsung tablets, HP Chromebooks and more.

-Shop the best featured deals available now at Walmart's Deals for Days early Black Friday sale.
+Shop the best featured deals available now at Walmart's Deals for Days Black Friday sale now.

 PlayStation 5: $559